atextor/OGIT-wiki/Basic-Concepts.md

 ### 4. SNBA - Specific Node Best Practice Attributes

 Each well defined node type can have a number of attributes that have proven useful.
-If these attribute suggestions are followed reuse and effectiveness of platform resources (e. g. knowledge in automation, architectural benchmarks) are maximized.
+If these attribute suggestions are followed, then the reuse and effectiveness of platform resources (e. g. knowledge in automation, architectural benchmarks) are maximized.
+SNBA could be read as "optional" attributes in GraphIT documentation [entity pages] (https://graphit.co/docs/group__entities.html).

 ### 5. SNFA - Specific Node Free Attributes